Starts first Monday of July and runs through August – 9 weeks

-- Energize out of crate – crate games
+- Energize out of crate

 - Keep a training/show log!

-- Attention putting on/taking off leash
+- Make a HABIT of attention putting on/taking off leash

-- Playing with your dog (tugging)
+- Play with your dog (tugging or the KrazyKookie game)

-- Train in NEW Locations
+- Regularly train in NEW Locations.

 It’s time to get to work on problems.

-First, please break down the exercise that is creating problems.
+Next: break down the exercise that is creating problems.